quicwg/base-drafts/draft-ietf-quic-transport.md

 QUIC depends upon a minimum IP packet size of at least 1280 bytes.
 This is the IPv6 minimum size ({{?IPv6=RFC8200}}) and is also supported by most modern IPv4 networks.
-Assuming the minimum IP header size, this results in a maximum datagram size of 1232 bytes for IPv6 and 1252 bytes for IPv4.
+Assuming the minimum IP header size of 40 bytes for IPv6 and 20 bytes for IPv4 and a UDP header size of 8 bytes, this results in a maximum datagram size of 1232 bytes for IPv6 and 1252 bytes for IPv4.

 Any maximum datagram size larger than 1200 bytes can be discovered using Path Maximum Transmission Unit Discovery (PMTUD; see {{pmtud}}) or Datagram